nowling-lab/inversion-test-set/README.md

 $ snakemake --cores 4 prepare_all
 ```

 ## Output File Formats
 The pipeline will convert the variants into three file formats:

 * VCF (potentially gzipped): This file format can be read by Asaph
 * Plink bed: This file format can be read by [pcadapt](https://bcm-uga.github.io/pcadapt/index.html)
 * inveRsion: This text file format can be read by [inveRsion](https://bioconductor.org/packages/release/bioc/html/inveRsion.html)
+* Numpy matrices (.npz): Each Numpy .npz file contains three objects.
+Allele counts are stored as a 2D matrix.
+Each position along the chromosome in which nucleotide variation was detected has a column in the matrix.
+(Positions with fixed nucleotides are excluded -- the matrix is effectively sparse.)
+The allele counts for each variant are stored in each row.
+Values are either 0 (homozygeous reference), 1 (heterozygous), 2 (homozygeous alternate), or -1 (unknown).
+A mapping of column indices to genomic coordinates is provided as a 1D array with one entry for each column of the allele counts matrix.
+A ground truth mask is provided as a 1D array (1 for inversion, 0 for no inverson) with one entry for each column of the allele counts matrix.

 ## Citing